MangaD/P2Photo/README.md

 - add photo
 - encrypt picture urls
-- key store for private key
 - wifi direct
 - tests

 ### Problems

-- Password should be stored as hash + salt (and possibly pepper)
 - When viewing an album, if we go back and forth the connection to the server will be lost